aratz-lasa/webGraph/README.md

     * REDIS_URL=
     * REDIS_PORT=

-This databases can be swapped by any other graph database and/or a set database.
+These databases can be swapped by any other graph database and/or a set database.
 Inside *webGraph/utils/_abc.py* there are the database abstract classes.
 So in order to swap a database, you only need to implement those abstract classes.

 ## Usage
 This is the way to analyze a web page using **webGraph**:
 ```bash
 python -m webGraph.start_web_graph {web page}